A few years back, you needed either a bottomless pit of money or coding skills to build an app. But now, things have changed.

 Pros

-• You own the code so you have total autonomy over your app development roadmap and can easily migrate to another platform (once your payment plan is complete)
+- The code is yours to keep so you have total autonomy over your app development roadmap and can easily migrate to another platform (once your payment plan is complete)

 Cons